 Black phosphorus (BP)-based two-dimensional (2D) nanomaterials are used as components in practical industrial applications in biomedicine, electronics, and photonics.
 There is a need to controllably shape engineered scalable structures of 2D BP building blocks, and their assembly/organization is desired for the formation of three-dimensional (3D) forms such as macro and hybrid architectures, as it is expected that these architectures will deliver even better materials performance in applications.
-Semiconducting Black Phosphorus: From 2D Nanomaterial to Emerging 3D Architecture provides an overview of the various synthetic strategies for 2D BP single layer nanomaterials, their scalable synthesis, properties, and assemblies into 3D architecture.
+Semiconducting Black Phosphorus: From 2D Nanomaterial to Emerging 3D Architecture provides an overview of the various synthetic strategies for 2D BP single-layer nanomaterials, their scalable synthesis, properties, and assemblies into 3D architecture.
+The book

-- Covers defect engineering and physical properties of black phosphorous
+covers defect engineering and physical properties of black phosphorous;

-- Describes different strategies for the development of 2D nanostructures of BP with other species such as polymers, organic molecules, and other inorganic materials
+describes different strategies for the development of 2D nanostructures of BP with other species such as polymers, organic molecules, and other inorganic materials;

-- Discusses in detail applications of 3D macrostructures of BP in various fields such as energy, biomedical, and catalysis
+discusses in detail applications of 3D macrostructures of BP in various fields such as energy, biomedical, and catalysis.

 This is an essential reference for researchers and advanced students in materials science and chemical, optoelectronic, and electrical engineering.